mongoid/mongoid-rspec/README.md

 end
 ```

-With only creating or updating timestamps
+With only creating or updating timestamps.

 ```ruby
 class Admin
   include Mongoid::Document